Shriya-sr/Shriya-sr/README.md

 ## 🧠 About Me

-- 💡 I'm passionate about learning how computers *actually* work — from memory to logic.
+- 💡 I'm passionate about learning how computers *actually* work, from memory to logic.
 - 💻 Currently exploring: **C programming**, **Python**, and **web development**.
 - 🔍 Diving into **Data Structures and Algorithms**
 - ⚙️ I love solving real-world problems, especially through coding challenges